iv461/icey/README.md

 TODO summarize

-The promises implemented are generally very fast, they have a small (non-zero), but in practice neglible overhead compared to plain callbacks.
+The Streams implemented are generally very fast, they have a small (non-zero), but in practice neglible overhead compared to plain callbacks.
 To demonstrate this, we translated a typical node from the Autoware project with multiple subscribers/publishers and measured the performance with perf.
 The evaluation showed an overall latency increase of only X.X % and no significant increase of the latency variance (jitter).
 See the [Evaluation]-section for more details.